panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 In terms of Unicode, `h` is an abstract character named *LATIN SMALL LETTER H*.
 This character has the corresponding number `0x68`, which is a code point in notation `U+0068`.
 These terms are described in the chapter below.

-The role of Unicode is to provide a list of abstract characters (character set) and assign to each character an unique identifier code point (coded character set).
+The role of Unicode is to provide a list of abstract characters (character set) and assign to each character a unique identifier code point (coded character set).

 ## 2. Basic Unicode terms